Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: Discussion and conclusion

-To conclude, neutrino-driven MHD wave coupling and instabilities reported here could play a vital and synergistic role in the explosion of core-collapse supernovae.
-Since, depending on the angle of propagation with an external magnetic field, the instability growth rate can be enhanced by the coupling effect, the energy initially provided by neutrinos can be amplified by this NMHD instability, leading to a faster blow-up of the star.
-Our investigation is restricted to the ideal NMHD plasma model.
+To conclude, the neutrino-driven MHD wave coupling and instabilities reported here could play a vital, synergistic role in the explosion of core-collapse supernovae.
+Since the coupled Alfv{\'e}n and magnetosonic waves resonantly interact with streaming neutrino beams and two neutrino-flavor oscillations, they extract energy from the neutrino beam to drive MHD instabilities that can revive stalled shocks and accelerate the supernova explosion.
+Depending on the angle of propagation relative to an external magnetic field, the instability growth rate can further be enhanced, and the wave energy can then be amplified by this NMHD instability, leading to a relatively faster blow-up of the star.
+We also mention that the neutrino two-flavor oscillations modulate the weak interaction force between the streaming neutrino beam and background plasmas.
+So they directly influence the growth rates of instability.
+Resonant interactions occur (or instability growth is maximized) when the MHD wave frequency matches the frequencies associated with the streaming beam and neutrino flavor oscillation.
+The latter plays a role of additional driving or beating frequency, triggering resonant energy transfer from the neutrino beam to plasmas during core-collapse supernovae.
+Although direct observations of the effect of neutrino flavor oscillations on MHD wave instability remain challenging, their macroscopic consequences are likely to be observable in the foreseeable future.
+Furthermore, supernova explosion data can uniquely constrain neutrino mass-squared differences through phenomena such as signal time delays, spectral modifications, and the determination of the neutrino mass hierarchy \cite{scholberg2018}.
+We have restricted our investigation to the ideal NMHD plasma model.
 The inclusion of finite conductivity and the Hall current effect can be a fruitful avenue for future studies.

-\section{ACKNOWLEDGEMENTS}
+\section{Acknowledgements}

 One of us, J. Turi wishes to thank the Council of Scientific and Industrial Research (CSIR) for a Senior Research Fellowship (SRF) with reference number 09/202(0115)/2020-EMR-I.